 Students coming to University Campus for the upcoming semester will be automatically charged for the health insurance coverage unless they complete the insurance waiver process by a specific deadline.

-For more information on the health insurance, the waiver process, and the deadline to waive coverage, please click here.
+Visit our Student Health Insurance page for more information on the health insurance, the waiver process, and the deadline to waive coverage

 If during the course of the academic year, you lose health coverage and would like to participate in the University Health Insurance Program, please contact the Student Financial Support Center at (352) 588-6605.